 Eliza Baughn, MA, LMHC

 I think of psychotherapy as a process of removing the mental barriers to living a life that reflects your values and dreams.
-I may be able to help you discover how your feelings have shaped you; how feelings are a valuable source of information and an ingredient that makes up a rich life.
+I may be able to help you discover how your experiences and feelings have shaped you; how emotions are a valuable source of information and an ingredient that makes up a rich life.

-I am passionate about working with young adults actively thinking about their identity, career and relationships.
+I am passionate about working with people of any age who are actively thinking about their identity and relationships.

 I also specialize in working with parents of young children.
 I believe the intensity of caring for babies and young children opens up unparalleled avenues of growth and learning in adult life.
-It’s my deep privilege to support humans in this season of life called parenting.
+I feel it’s a great privilege to support humans in this season of life called parenting.

 When you come into the office you’ll be introduced to a talk therapy style in which you are invited to speak about whatever is on your mind.
 The particular approach to the therapy I offer called Psychoanalytic/Object Relations is backed up by decades of qualitative research.
 Psychoanalytic therapy is a front line treatment for seriously limiting mental health concerns.
 Depression and Anxiety impact people differently, almost always in unhelpful ways.
 Sessions may be experienced as a process of discovery, an opportunity to slow down and consider your feelings and experiences in a way that counters the symptoms of mental health problems.